almostearthling/when-command/README.md

 The selected task (if any) can be deleted clicking the *Delete* button in the dialog box.
 However the application will refuse to delete a task that is used in a condition: remove the task reference from the condition first.
 Every task must have an *unique name*, if a task is named as an existing task it will replace the existing one.
 The name *must* begin with an alphanumeric character (letter or digit) followed by alphanumerics, dashes and underscores.

-**A note on the "Check for" option:** The applet can either ignore whatever the underlying process returns to the caller by specifying *Nothing* in the *Check for* group, or check
+**How to use the "Check for" option:** The applet can either ignore whatever the underlying process returns to the caller by specifying *Nothing* in the *Check for* group, or check

 * exit code
 * process output (*stdout*)
 * process written errors (*stderr*)

 to determine whether the process succeeded or failed.
 When choosing to check for  *Success*, the operation is considered successful *if and only if* the process result (exit code, output, or error) corresponds to the user provided value.
 Same yields for *Failure*: if *Failure* is chosen, only the provided result will indicate a failure.
 For example, in the most common case the user will choose to expect *Success* to correspond to an *Exit Code* of `0` (in fact the default choice), all other exit codes will indicate a failure.
 And if the user chooses to expect *Failure* to be reported as the word `Error` in the error messages, whatever other error messages will be ignored and the operation will turn out successful.

-**A note about the exit code:** Since all commands are executed in the default shell, expect an exit code different from `0` when the command is not found.
+Please note that since all commands are executed in the default shell, expect an exit code different from `0` when the command is not found.
 On Ubuntu, with the `/bin/sh` shell, the `not found` code is `127`.

 ### Conditions